JirosWorld/Django-starter-project/INSTALL.rst

        $ python src/manage.py runserver

 8. Create a .env file with database settings.
-See dotenv-example for an example.
+See dotenv.example for an example.

-        $ cp dotenv-example .env
+        $ cp dotenv.example .env

 **Note:** If you are making local, machine specific, changes, add them to